microsoft/opensource.microsoft.com/_projects/playwright.md

 ---
 title: Playwright
+logo: playwright.svg
-description: Playwright is a Node.js library to automate Chromium, Firefox and WebKit with a single API.
+description: Playwright is a framework for Web Testing and Automation.
+It allows testing Chromium, Firefox and WebKit with a single API.
 linkText: About Playwright
 projectUrl: https://github.com/microsoft/playwright
 ---